Anita9771/my-blog-posts/clph8el8100010al3hict4nuk.md

 ### Data Sovereignty

-DWNs empower users with greater control over their personal data, aligning with the principles of self-sovereign identity.
+DWNs empower users with greater control over their personal data, which is like having a personal vault for your digital identity, accessible only by you.
 Users are not just passive participants in the digital space but active controllers of their own data.
 This means they have the power to decide how, where, and by whom their information is used.
 This level of autonomy and control contrasts the traditional models where data is often at the mercy of centralized entities.

 ### Reduced Downtime